 I like to bake mine to get it nice and crispy all around, but it does require about 30-40 minutes.
 So if you’re in a rush, you can pan fry it in a little oil to get it browned, but I’m not sure it will turn out quite as crispy.
 You can also air-fry it, just be careful as miso burns easily.

-I typically use white miso for marinades and sauces, and red miso for soup, since white miso is a bit sweeter.
+white vs red miso ⟶ I typically use white miso for marinades and sauces, and red miso for soup, since white miso is a bit sweeter.
 However, red will work as well if you don’t have white miso, just add extra sweetener to taste (you shouldn’t need too much though).
-Also, when you taste the marinade there will be a strong alcohol flavor from the sake, but don’t worry, it will cook off in the oven.
+Taste the marinade BEFORE adding sake, or else you’ll just taste alcohol.